-- Demonstrate a theoretical, operational, and graphic understanding of functions including polynomial, rational, exponential, logarithmic. - Analyze and solve application problems.

-- Use the graphics calculator for enhancement. - Represent equations graphically through the use of graphing utility, and to integrate the algebraic and graphic interpretation of these concepts. - Appreciate logarithms for solving unconventional equations. - Solve system of linear equations and some applied problems. - Understand the basic matrix operations and use them to solve systems of linear equations.
+- demonstrate a theoretical, operational, and graphic understanding of functions including polynomial, rational, exponential, logarithmic, trigonometric. - analyze and solve application problems. - represent equations graphically through the use of graphing utility, and to integrate the algebraic and graphic interpretation of these concepts.

-V Content Outline
+VI Content Outline